Ex-Goldman Sachs banker convicted in plot to loot 1MDB fund – KION546

 Associated Press

-NEW YORK (AP) — A former Goldman Sachs banker has been convicted on corruption charges accusing him of participating in a $4.5 billion scheme to loot the Malaysian state investment fund, 1MDB.
-A jury found Roger Ng guilty on Friday at a U.S. trial where jurors heard testimony about tens of millions of dollars in bribes and kickbacks.
+NEW YORK (AP) — A former Goldman Sachs banker has been convicted of bribery and other corruption charges accusing him of participating in a $4.5 billion scheme to loot the Malaysian state investment fund, 1MDB.
+A jury found Roger Ng guilty on all counts Friday at a U.S. trial where jurors had heard testimony about tens of millions of dollars in bribes and kickbacks.
 The embezzlement bankrolled lavish spending on jewels, art, a superyacht and luxury real estate.
 Ng’s lawyers claimed he was being made a “fall guy” for a higher-ranking Goldman banker who pleaded guilty and testified for the government.